MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/create-and-manage-qas.md

 - MET150
 - MOE150
 ms.assetid: b40a575d-7727-4bb0-80da-e25131315790
-description: "Overview of all of the ways to create answers to frequently asked questions in the Microsoft Search in Bing Admin portal"
+description: "Overview of all of the ways to create answers to frequently asked questions in the Microsoft Search Admin portal"
 ---

 # Create and manage Q&As